secretlifeof/juhuui/README.md

 ### UI tool intended for design systems

-Juhuui is a a UI library and a tool made for building design systems.
-Merge and nest components in a simple manner.
-Variants can be created programmatically.
+I made this tool because because I wanted the best of (very objective) Styled-Components, Chakra-UI, but with atomic CSS classes.
+Merge and nest components.
+Create variants.
+Hope that you will experience the same joy that I have using Juhuui.

 ---

 #### 🔔 Work in progress

 This is a work in progress and the API is still being finalized.
 Please install juhuui@next for features described below.
-All feedback is kind of nice!
+Feedback is also kindness :-)

 ---